laderast/data_storytelling_bdc/README.md

 Slides are available here: https://laderast.github.io/data_storytelling_bdc/ They are made to introduce the data storytelling concepts for each section.

+The slides are meant to introduce the basic concepts of each section of the workshop.
+The transition to the notebooks is noted in each slide.
+Having both the slides and the RStudio teaching instance in separate windows in your browser is ideal.
+Be explicit when you're moving from one to the other.

 Have your students click on the binder link below to open up a Binder version of RStudio.
 Then open up `01-starting-out.Rmd` and start playing around with the notebooks.

 Note: I am still debugging the binder.
 To be fixed soon.